-D (Fog Lamps) : Press the fog lamp button to turn the fog lamps on or off.
+O (Fog Lamps) : Press this button to turn the fog lamps on or off.
 A light comes on in the instrument cluster when the fog lamps are in use.
 The ignition must be on for the fog lamps to work.